 - Solar/geothermal energy equipment, like solar electricity, solar water heaters and geothermal heat pumps

 Is There a Maximum Amount I Can Claim?

 Yes, there’s a lifetime restriction of $500 per home.
-This means if you have claimed this reduction in past years, you are required to decrease any credit you previously claimed.
+This means if you have claimed this reduction in prior years, you should decrease any credit you previously claimed.

-If you’ve previously claimed the max amount, you won’t be eligible for any additional reductions through this continuation.
+If you’ve already claimed the max amount, you aren’t eligible for any additional incentives through this continuation.